Want a more efficient way to evaluate your business?

 In terms of a SWOT analysis, when we talk strengths we’re talking specifically about positive internal factors that you control.

-What they are will depend on the objective of your analysis, but should consider:
+What they are will depend on the objective of your SWOT analysis breakdown, but should include:

 - Personnel – leadership or management skills